This book walks the reader through all of the steps that a beginning user must tackle, including

 MXML code listings that are not large enough to warrant their being referred as a listing

-in the text are named Example_, where description
+in the text are named Example

 provides guidance on which example is being reference in the text.
 Any media assets are